Omar-Alme/general-trivia/README.md

   - [Python object oriented programming for beginners](https://www.youtube.com/watch?v=JeznW_7DlB0) tutorial by Tech with Tim helped understand concept of OOP.
   - [W3school](https://www.w3schools.com/python/gloss_python_class_init.asp) documentation for the initialisation function.
   - [TypeError](https://www.learndatasci.com/solutions/python-typeerror-list-indices-must-be-integers-or-slices-not-str/) helped fix a bug when picking data from dictionaries.
+  - StackOverflow was used to solve many problems when i was stuck.
+  - Credits to Tech with Tim as alot of code and snippets and concepts were taken from him.
+[Tech with Tim](https://www.youtube.com/c/TechWithTim), [more from him](https://www.techwithtim.net/)